yashgoel75/ipu-cgpa-calculator/README.md

 ├── script.js      # JavaScript for interactivity and calculations
 └── src/           # Contains images, icons, and other static assets
     └── logo.png   # Logo used in the application
+    └── switch-to-dark-mode.png   # toggle used in the application to switch to dark mode └── switch-to-light-mode.png  # toggle used in the application to switch to light mode

 ```
 ---